-The Water Supply Program (WSP), a program within the Maryland Department of the Environment (MDE) is responsible for implementation of the SDWA in Maryland.
-In 2001, the WSP, in response to the SDWA's requirements, developed a strategy, which was approved by the U.S. Environmental Protection Agency, to implement capacity development for existing water systems in Maryland.
+WSP is responsible for implementation of SDWA in Maryland.
+In 2001, WSP, in response to the SDWA's requirements, developed a strategy, which was approved by the EPA, to implement capacity development for existing water systems in Maryland.
 In order to focus capacity development efforts, MDE identifies areas where training is most needed to improve the ability of systems to supply safe drinking water to their customers.
 Training and technical assistance needs are identified through various sources of information, including a system self-assessment, compliance results, and onsite inspections of water systems.
-Collaborative relationships with various training organizations are used to target these areas of greatest need.
+Collaborative relationships with various training organizations are used to target areas of greatest need.

-As new issues have arisen which were not fully addressed by the original Capacity Development Strategy, revisions have been made to the Strategy.
+As new issues have arisen, which were not fully addressed by the original capacity development strategy, revisions have been made to the strategy.
 In 2002, Maryland experienced severe drought conditions that highlighted the need for comprehensive assessment and response activities related to drought.
-Recent estimates of growth potential and water availability indicate that a number of Maryland communities could experience water shortages unless steps are taken to better understand the hydrologic system and to carefully plan for future water needs.
-MDE revised the Capacity Development Strategy to provide for enhancement of activities related to ensuring adequate and sustainable water supplies for Maryland public water systems.
+Recent estimates of growth potential and water availability indicate that several communities could experience water shortages unless steps are taken to better understand the hydrologic system and to carefully plan for future water needs.
+MDE revised the capacity development strategy to provide for enhancement of activities related to ensuring adequate and sustainable water supplies for Maryland public water systems.
 For public water systems with supplies that are vulnerable to drought conditions, MDE has implemented measures through its permitting process, requiring water systems to have additional capacity in reserve through securing alternative water sources, executing agreements with nearby water systems, or exploring other feasible options.
-In addition, MDE developed and provided water systems with guidance on preparing for climate change.
+Additionally, MDE developed and provided water systems with guidance on preparing for climate change.

 The revised strategy continues to identify and promote appropriate training and technical assistance efforts for water systems as a primary component of Maryland's capacity development efforts.
-The first revision improved the existing program by enhancing the State's drought management program, conducting hydrologic studies of both the Fractured Rock and Coastal Plain regions of the State, assisting water systems with developing and implementing Capacity Management Plans (CMPs) and Water Resource Elements for their comprehensive plans, and promoting water systems' use of water conservation technologies.
+The first revision improved the existing program by enhancing the State's drought management program, conducting hydrologic studies of both the Fractured Rock and Coastal Plain regions of the State, assisting water systems with developing and implementing capacity management plans and water resource elements for their comprehensive plans, and promoting water systems' use of conservation technologies.
 MDE has also incorporated recommendations for climate change and resiliency, water system security, and emergency response and recovery into the training for water systems.

-In 2017, House Bill 270 was passed by the State Legislature and signed by the Governor.
-The new law requires regulations to be developed that require all public and non-public schools in Maryland test for lead to further ensure the safety from exposure to lead from school drinking water.
+In 2017, House Bill 270, signed by the Governor, required regulations to be developed that require all public and non-public schools in Maryland test for lead.
 The capacity development plan revision for 2017 includes this new initiative.

 Following this recent progress to protect children in schools, Maryland is now expanding this effort to include Child Care Centers (CCCs), which serve a younger and even more vulnerable population.
-With the funding appropriated under section 1464(d) of the Safe Drinking Water Act, amended by the Water Infrastructure Improvement Act (WIIN) section 2107, MDE plans to expand availability of lead testing of drinking water outlets to licensed CCCs.
-This will include the prioritization of CCCs serving younger children (ages 6 and under), underserved and low income communities, and facilities that are older and more likely to contain lead plumbing.
+With the funding appropriated under Section 1464(d) of the SDWA, amended by the Water Infrastructure Improvement Act section 2107, MDE plans to expand availability of lead testing of drinking water outlets to licensed CCCs.
+This will include the prioritization of CCCs serving younger children (ages 6 and under), disadvantaged and underserved communities, and facilities that are older and more likely to contain lead plumbing.